oohtmeel1/Pytorch_Machine_Learning/README.md

 # Pytorch_Machine_Learning
 Machine Learning project using Python and Pytorch for binary Classification of images.
+Contains both a notebook and a folder with Python Scripts for performing the below tasks.

 This notebook shows the workflow for building, training, and testing a custom model class using Pytorch for Machine learning.
 The specific purpose is Binary Classification of images.
 This notebook covers up to the end of the training portion.
 Training is implemented using Pytorch Ignite.